leizerowicz/bitnet-mlx.rs/bitnet-benchmarks/README.md

 ### Adding New Benchmark Suites

 1. Create a new benchmark file in [`benches/`](benches/) following the naming convention
-2. Implement comprehensive test cases with proper configuration
+2. Implement comprehensive test cases with proper configuration and statistical analysis
-3. Add visualization support in [`src/visualization.rs`](src/visualization.rs)
+3. Add visualization support in [`src/visualization.rs`](src/visualization.rs) for new metrics
-4. Update the CLI interface in [`src/runner.rs`](src/runner.rs)
+4. Update the CLI interface in [`src/runner.rs`](src/runner.rs) if needed
-5. Add documentation and examples
+5. Add configuration options and documentation
+6. Include energy efficiency and regression testing considerations

 ### Adding New Operations

-1. Implement the operation in [`src/candle_ops.rs`](src/candle_ops.rs)
+1. Implement the operation in [`src/candle_ops.rs`](src/candle_ops.rs) with proper error handling
-2. Add benchmark cases in the appropriate benchmark files
+2. Add benchmark cases in the appropriate benchmark files with comprehensive coverage
 3. Update the comparison framework in [`src/comparison.rs`](src/comparison.rs)
-4. Add integration tests in [`tests/integration_tests.rs`](tests/integration_tests.rs)
+4. Add energy efficiency analysis if applicable
+5. Include SIMD optimization considerations
-5. Update visualization and reporting components
+6. Update visualization and reporting components

 ### Enhanced Code Structure